Do volunteers need a DBS check?

-The DBS definition of a volunteer is outlined in the Police Act 1997 (criminal records) Regulations 2002:
+The Disclosure Barring Service definition of a volunteer is outlined in the Police Act 1997 (criminal records) Regulations 2002:

 “Any person engaged in an activity which involves spending time, unpaid (except for travel and other approved out-of-pocket expenses), doing something which aims to benefit some third party and not a close relative.”